 More about VBQ—The Ultimate Vegan Barbecue Cookbook

-VBQ: The Ultimate Vegan Barbecue Cookbook by Nadine Horn and Jörg Mayer is available on Amazon and wherever books are sold.
-Find out more following the recipe box.
+VBQ: The Ultimate Vegan Barbecue Cookbook is available wherever books are sold.

 - 2½ cups vital wheat gluten

 - 1 tablespoon hot smoked paprika

 - 2½ teaspoons fennel seeds

 - 2 teaspoons garlic powder

 - 2 tablespoons olive oil, plus 2 tablespoons for grilling

 - 1 tablespoon tomato paste